Pepdexpepdex

 Schedule

-30-45 min before activity, max 1x per 24h
+at least 45 min before activity, max 1x per 24h

 In plain English

 PT-141 (FDA-approved as Vyleesi) is the libido peptide.
-Different mechanism than Viagra — it works on desire, not just blood flow.
+Different mechanism than Viagra, it works on desire, not just blood flow.
 Used as-needed, not daily.
 Nausea is the main side effect, especially the first few times.

 Natty?